 Problems With Table Sharing

 First, you have to find a group that wants table service at the same club and desires a similar table location.
 This can be challenging.
 (We do have some groups that contact us for table sharing opportunities.
-If this is something you’re interested in, contact us at (702) 816-6738 and we’ll try to match you up with another party.)
+If this is something you’re interested in, text us at (702) 816-6738 and we’ll try to match you up with another party.)

 Second, people flake.
 A group may have every intention of getting bottle service with you, but add in alcohol consumption and inevitable disagreements within the group, and it can turn into a sh*t show.
 Not only that but getting people in Vegas to respond to a text after drinking is damn near impossible.

 Or let’s say your “share group” does show up, but you don’t get along with them.
 Then what?
 You’re out hundreds or thousands of dollars for a crap time.

 And then there are a plethora of other problems too like how do you regulate how much alcohol everyone at the table drinks?
 Who gets to sit where?
 Is one party hogging the table?
 What do you do when you want to invite other club-goers to your table?
 Or what if your share group wants other people at the table and you don’t?
 Should you put a divider up?
 (I’m kidding, kinda).
 You get the idea.
 The list goes on and on.

 The Creation Of V.I.WE

 Well, thankfully Mike Snedegar (he’s the entertainment marketing director) of the Tao Group has addressed all of these potential problems and created a table sharing option that involves some serious out-of-the-box thinking.
 Keep reading to find out if V.I.We might just be the perfect bottle service option for you.

-But, before we begin, Mike Henderson and I (I’m Jenna by the way) are here to answer your day and nightclub questions.
-Feel free to give us a call or shoot us a text at (702) 816-6738.
+But, before we begin, Mike Henderson and I (I’m Jenna by the way) are here to answer your bottle service questions.
+Feel free to shoot us a text at (702) 816-6738.
 You can also email us at firstname.lastname@example.org.